Prince Parnaoz of Georgia: Life in Russia

 Prince Pavel Tsitsianov, the Russian commander in Georgia, captured Parnaoz and Iulon on 4 April 1805; he had Parnaoz deported to Voronezh and Iulon sent to Tula.
 Accompanied by his wife and four daughters, Parnaoz later obtained a permission to move to St. Petersburg, where he settled permanently.
 During his exile in Voronezh, he went blind translating into Georgian the works of Jean-Jacques Rousseau.
 Parnaoz was also a poet of some talent.
 His best known writings, particularly, his poem "All of you, remember bygone times" (იგონეთ ყოველთა დრონი წინარე), were imbued with the language of lament for his lost kingdom.
 He died in 1852, having outlived his wife and four of his six children.
 He was buried at the Church of St. Theodore, the Alexander Nevsky Lavra.

 Family

-Prince Parnaoz married in 1795 Anna (1777 – 25 May 1850), daughter of Prince George, the last Duke of Ksani.
+Prince Parnaoz married in 1795 Princess Anna of Ksani (1777 – 25 May 1850), daughter of Prince George, the last Duke of Ksani.

 She was the Dame of the Lesser Cross of the Order of St. Catherine (1841), died at St. Petersburg, and was buried at the Alexander Nevsky Lavra.

 The couple had one son and five daughters: